kelvinlouis/ip6-chatbot/backend/data/nlu/nlu_ask_for_room.md

 - Is it possible to chat in teams?
 - we have to make smaller groups
 - Is it possible to form smaller groups?
+- In which room can I move tables?
+- In which room can I form groups?
+- Is there a room where I can do groups?
+- Are there rooms to form small groups?
+- Which option has tables?
+- Which meeting rooms have chairs and tables?
+- Which option has chairs and tables?
+- Which options have chairs and tables?
+- Which meeting room has chairs and tables?
+- Which event rooms have chairs and tables?
+- Which options have chairs?
+- Which room has chairs and tables?
+- Which meeting room has tables and chairs?
+- Which room has tables and chairs?

 ## intent:ask_for_room_size
 - Is room [gamma](room) bigger?